moov-io/watchman/README.md

 ### In-browser Watchman search

 Using our [in-browser utility](https://oss.moov.io/watchman/), you can instantly perform advanced Watchman searches.
 Simply fill search fields and generate a detailed report that includes match percentage, alternative names, effective/expiration dates, IDs, addresses, and other useful information.
-This tool is particularly useful for completing quick searches with the aid of a intutive interface.
+This tool is particularly useful for completing quick searches with the aid of a intuitive interface.

 ## Reporting blocks to OFAC